JuliaAI/MLJ.jl/doc/adding_new_models.md

 end
 ````

-**The update! method.**
+#### The update! method**

+An `update` method may be overloaded to enable a call by MLJ to
+retrain a model (on the same training data) to avoid repeating
+computations unnecessarily.

 ````julia
 MLJBase.update(model::SomeSupervisedModelType, verbosity, old_fitresult, old_cache, X, y) -> fitresult, cache, report
 ````

-An `update` method may be overloaded to enable a call by MLJ to
-retrain a model (on the same training data) to avoid repeating
-computations unnecessarily.
+A fallback just calls `fit`.
 For context, see ["MLJ
 Internals"](internals.md).
-A fallback just calls `fit`.
-Learning
-networks wrapped as models constitute one use-case: One would
+Learning networks wrapped as models
-like each component model to be retrained only when new hyper-parameter
+constitute one use-case: One would like each component model to be
+retrained only when hyper-parameter changes "upstream" make this
-values make this necessary.
-In this case MLJ provides a fallback
+necessary.
+In this case MLJ provides a fallback (specifically, the
-(specifically, the fallback is for any subtype of
-`Supervised{Node}`).
-A second important use-case is iterative models,
+fallback is for any subtype of `Supervised{Node}`).
+A second important
-where calls to increase the number of iterations only restarts the
+use-case is iterative models, where calls to increase the number of
-iterative procedure if other hyper-parameters have also changed.
-For
+iterations only restarts the iterative procedure if other
-an example see `builtins/Ensembles.jl`.
+hyper-parameters have also changed.
+For an example see
+`builtins/Ensembles.jl`.

 In the event that the argument `fitresult` (returned by a preceding
 call to `fit`) is not sufficient for performing an update, the author